 This first group thrives or seems happy with very little light.
 They cannot grow in the dark but they are some of the easiest plants I've ever grown.

 The Snake Plant is super easy to grow.
-It was recently reclassified as a Draecena so you may see that on the label instead of Sansevieria.
+Also known as Mother In Law's Tongue, it was recently reclassified as a Draecena so you may see that on the label instead of Sansevieria.
 It also doesn't need much water.
 In fact, the one way to kill this plant is by overwatering it.
 It comes in many varieties, however, the basic green is the easiest and most tolerant of low lighting.

-The lovely vining plant is often one of the first plants people try to grow and it's a good one.
+The lovely vining plant is often one of the first plants people try to grow and it's a good one because it's a very low-maintenance houseplant.
 It has pretty heart-shaped leaves that grow just about anywhere.
 Yes, more light will make it grow faster but if you don't have a lot of light it will still be happy.